-For the peer review to provide a list of targets for which scheduling can be managed in the face of both thermal and user-imposed science constraints, a system for assessing the effective "resource cost" (RC) of each non-TOO observation has been devised.
-This RC is derived from both the position on the sky and any science constraints.
+For each target, the RC is derived from both the position on the sky and any science constraints.
 For the latter, a weighting factor based on the total number of days that a constraint can be met is used, similar to a more coarse factor that was used in the past to categorize science constraints as Difficult, Medium, or Easy.
-Unlike previous cycles, an observation without user-imposed constraints may incur a non-zero RC by virtue of its position in the sky.
+Unlike previous cycles, an observation will incur a minimum, non-zero RC, and may incur an additional RC by virtue of its position in the sky.

-The characteristic heating and cooling time for the most restrictive Chandra components is roughly 30 ks, defined as an observation for RC accounting purposes.
-The RC values for each 30 ks segment in a proposed observation are added together to arrive at the final RC value for the observation.
-The distribution of RC values as a function of ecliptic latitude for observations from the previous six observing Cycles is shown in Figure 1.
+The total resource cost of an observation is proportional to the exposure time.
+The distribution of RC values as a function of ecliptic latitude for observations from the previous nine observing Cycles is shown in Figure 1.
 This figure can be used to compare with values provided by the RC calculator for a given target.
-While the plot is truncated at a value of 500, larger values have been obtained for very long and/or highly constrained observations.
+While the plot is truncated at a value of 900, larger values have been obtained for very long and/or highly constrained observations.

-Based on historical total RC values for the most recent Cycles, along with assessments of planning difficulties in these Cycles, the total RC budget for Cycle 22 is anticipated to be approximately 32,000.
+Based on historical total RC values for the most recent Cycles, along with assessments of planning difficulties in these Cycles, the total RC budget for Cycle 23 is anticipated to be approximately 27,500.
 This value will be revised prior to peer review, based on most recent estimates of available time for the GO program.